flutter/website/src/add-to-app/android/project-setup.md

 You can also use your IntelliJ Flutter plugin functionality like Dart code completion, hot reload, and widget inspector.

-Android Studio supports add-to-app flows on Android Studio 2022.1 or later with version 42 or later of the [Flutter plugin][] for IntelliJ.
+Android Studio supports add-to-app flows on Android Studio 2022.2 or later with version 75.1.1 or later of the [Flutter plugin][] for IntelliJ.
-The Android Studio integration requires a source code Gradle subproject.
+To build your app, the Android Studio plugin configures your Android project to add your Flutter module as a dependency.

 1. Open your Android project in Android Studio.